 David A. LeFevre was an independent scholar in the Seattle area when this was published.

 From June 1830 to July 1833, Joseph Smith labored on a new translation of the Bible, commonly known today as the Joseph Smith Translation (JST).
 During this time, the majority of the doctrines of the Church and the sections of the Doctrine and Covenants were first revealed or understood.
-The work on the JST and the receipt of these doctrines and revelations were not only overlapping in time but were directly related—the Lord used the work on the JST to reveal “many great and important things pertaining to the Kingdom of God” (Articles of Faith 1:9) to the young Prophet.
+The work on the JST and the receipt of these doctrines and revelations were not only overlapping in time but were directly related—the Lord used the work on the JST to reveal “many great and important things pertaining to the Kingdom of God” (Articles of Faith 1:9).

 Joseph Smith’s view of the Bible was influenced by his day but was also unique.
 He believed in “the literality, historicity, and inspiration of the Bible.”
 But unlike others, he didn’t believe the Bible alone was adequate to resolve important questions (see Joseph Smith—History 1:8–12).
 “Instead, he produced more scripture, scripture which echoed biblical themes, reinforced biblical authority, interpreted biblical passages, was built with biblical language, shared biblical content, corrected biblical errors, filled biblical gaps, and restored biblical methods. . . .
 Smith put himself inside the Bible story.”
 That is the achievement of the JST.